ucsb-cs32/f23/scrypt/03 - Conditionals.md

 cannot contain statements.
 Statements can contain expressions.

 You'll be adding  three statements to the language:  `if`, `while`, and `print`.
-These basically work as you expect; they're defined formally below.
+These basically work as you expect; they're defined formally below the example.

 ```
 x     = 42